Fault Attacks on ML-based Quantum Control and Error Correction: Experimental Results

-\subsection{Successful Faults Across Neural Network Layers}
+\subsubsection{Successful Faults Across Neural Network Layers}

-We first preset results of finding successful faults across the layers of the neural network responsible for error correction of the quantum computer readout.
-Figures~\ref{fig:dense_1_3d} to~\ref{fig:output_3d} show the \texttt{width}, \texttt{offset}, and \texttt{external offset} of the successful faults we found.
-For each layer, the top-5 faulting configurations are also shown in Tables~\ref{tab:fault_configs_dense_1} to~\ref{tab:fault_configs_output_1}.
-These experiments focus on the {\em untargeted} faults: reducing the accuracy and increase the Hamming distance between predicted and true $5$-bit strings, maximally causing the output to change, leading to incorrect interpretation of the quantum computation's results.
+We first present results of finding successful faults across the layers of the neural network in Section~\ref{sec:herqules_fault_setup} responsible for error correction of the quantum computer readout.
+Figures~\ref{fig:dense_1_3d} to~\ref{fig:output_3d} show the \texttt{width}, \texttt{offset}, and \texttt{external offset} of successful faults; the \texttt{repeat} parameter is omitted from the 3D plots and is reported in Tables~\ref{tab:fault_configs_dense_1} to~\ref{tab:fault_configs_output_1} alongside the top-5 faulting configurations per layer.
+These experiments focus on the {\em untargeted} faults: reducing the accuracy and increasing the Hamming distance between predicted and true $5$-bit strings, maximally causing the output to change, leading to incorrect interpretation of the quantum computation's results.

 We observe that all layers in the HERQULES neural network are susceptible to fault injection.
 The 3D plots demonstrate that for each layer, the successful faults can be found at variety of external offset.
 There is some clustering, e.g., {\em Layer 1: Dense 1} and {\em Layer 5: Output} tend to have many faults at offset close to the start of each of the layers (left-side of the graphs), while the other layers tend to have more faults clustered at higher external offset (right-side of the graphs).